Net closes on Royal Bank of Scotland’s property shenanigans

 The practicalities of the strategy are distasteful, though.
 They include reneging on lending agreements, arbitrarily changing the maturity and the interest rate on lending agreements, ‘losing’ and then ‘recreating’ loan agreements, lying about lending agreements, persuading friendly chartered surveyors (and in-house surveyors) to concoct fantasy valuations designed to help the bank, for example by putting customers in breach of loan-to-value agreements, bully-boy tactics, and other nefariousness and skulduggery.

-One goal is to manufacture defaults*, to make it looks as if a corporate or SME borrower is ‘in default’ or ‘breach of covenant’, so that the customer’s assets can be transferred into the bank’s vast repository for “distressed assets”, variously known as Specialised Lending Services, Global Restructuring Group (GRG) and West Register.
+One goal is to manufacture defaults*, to make it look as if a corporate or SME borrower is ‘in default’ or ‘breach of covenant’, so that the customer’s assets can be transferred into the bank’s vast repository for “distressed assets”, variously known as Specialised Lending Services, Global Restructuring Group (GRG) and West Register.
 Once they are there, the assets are seen as fair game by the Edinburgh-based bank.
 Both personal and business assets can be asset-stripped with impunity (see also my earlier blog: A short history of RBS’s Global Restructuring Group).

 And, yes, some of the activity borders on the criminal.
 As one abused customer, Brechin-based hotelier Nigel Henderson, told RBS chairman Sir Philip Hampton at the bank’s 2011 annual general meeting:-